 - Pecos Bill Tall Tale Inn and Café – Tex-Mex

 - Sleepy Hollow – breakfast and dessert masquerading as a meal

 - Tortuga Tavern – island-inspired items and theme park favorites

 For those of you wondering why Be Our Guest didn’t make the cut, that’s because it is no longer a quick service option.
 Although lunch here was previously considered quick service, we are sad to report that it has since evolved into solely a table service restaurant.
 Whether this will change in the future remains to be seen.

-Now, without any further ado, these are our best bets for guests looking for a quick place to eat while exploring Magic Kingdom.
+Now, without any further ado, if you find yourself roaming the streets of Fantasyland or Frontierland in search of the best fast food near me, these are our top bets for guests looking for a quick place to eat while exploring Magic Kingdom.